TheoBafrali/UAVSAR-MIT-1/Python/ReadMe.md

   Deconvolute and plot:
-  10. Run Richardson-Lucy deconvolution using deconvolute() Plot images, and export data as an array for Ramu to use
+  10. Run Richardson-Lucy deconvolution using deconvolute() Plot images, and export data as an array